Anomaly Detection based on Markov Data: A Statistical Depth Approach: On the Symmetry Property

-In this section, we discuss the property of maximality at path of centers of the Markovian depth, showing an example of where it holds.
-We also discuss the concept of symmetry centers, and we provide an example that shows why a property like {\PropMaximalityCenter} is not useful in the Markovian scenario.
+We now discuss the property of maximality at path of centers of the Markovian depth, showing an example of where it holds.
+We also discuss the concept of symmetry centers and provide an example that shows why a property like {\PropMaximalityCenter} is not useful in the Markovian scenario.

-\paragraph{Maximality at path of centers.} Consider the case where $d=1$ and the Markovian depth function \(D_{\Pi}(\mathbf{x})\) is based on Tukey's half-space depth.
+\textbf{Maximality at path of centers.} Consider the case where $d=1$ and the Markovian depth function \(D_{\Pi}(\mathbf{x})\) is based on Tukey's half-space depth.
 In this situation, we have: \(\forall (x,y)\in \mathbb{R}^2\) (\textit{c.f.} \cite[pp. 754]{CuevasFraiman2009})